couchbase/query/docs/n1ql-select.md

 If there is no matching right hand source object, then the right hand source object is as follows:

-* If the KEY/S expression evaluates to MISSING, the right hand value is also MISSING
+* If the KEYS expression evaluates to MISSING, the right hand value is also MISSING
-* If the KEY/S expression evaluates to NULL, the right hand value is MISSING
+* If the KEYS expression evaluates to NULL, the right hand value is MISSING
-* If the KEY/S expression evaluates to an array, the right hand value is an empty array
+* If the KEYS expression evaluates to an array, the right hand value is an empty array
-* If the KEY/S expression evaluates to a non-array value, the right hand value is an empty array
+* If the KEYS expression evaluates to a non-array value, the right hand value is an empty array

 If LEFT or LEFT OUTER is specified, then a left outer nest is performed.
 One result object is produced for each left hand source object.

-Whether KEY or KEYS is used, the right hand result of NEST is always an array or MISSING.
+The right hand result of NEST is always an array or MISSING.

 ### Expansions